Volleyball

 Lonni Alameda – Florida State University softball

-This new book takes on some new topics, but each coach also demonstrates how it is important to coach through love and understanding.
+This new book takes on some new topics, but each coach also demonstrates how important it is to coach through love and understanding.
 They know their relationship with each athlete is extremely important and a huge part of the success of their teams.
 Team culture is addressed in each chapter.
 Each coach describes how they go about setting up a positive culture in their program and why they feel it is a key to success.
-Most of them do not mention winning, but how they go about the daily process and specific strategies to help their athletes get a little better every day knowing if they do get better the payoff for that athlete will be huge as well as a great lifelong lesson.
-Just as the athletes need to get better, coaches have to challenge themselves to grow and learn as much as they and strive to become an expert in an area of their sport.
+Most of them do not mention winning but how they go about the daily process and specific strategies to help their athletes get a little better every day, knowing if they do get better, the payoff for that athlete will be huge, as well as a great lifelong lesson.
+Just as the athletes need to get better, coaches have to challenge themselves to grow and learn as much as they can and strive to become an expert in an area of their sport.
 Think about coaching athletes holistically and allowing them to make important decisions within the program.
 Work with the team to identify the core values of the program and what it means to live those values every day on and off the field.
-Every coach and athlete got involved in sport because it was fun.
+Every coach and athlete got involved in sports because it was fun.
 Work hard to keep the fun in practices and games and teach athletes when to lock in and when to loosen up.
 Make sure everyone in the program understands and accepts their role on the team and how it may change from day to day based on circumstances.
-Buying in to “mission first, team second” will help keep athletes in the right frame of mind.
+Buying into “mission first, team second” will help keep athletes in the right frame of mind.
 Making sure each athlete has their role defined and understands how they may change from day to day as circumstances change.
 Coaching while raising a family seemed to make women better as coaches and mothers.
 You have to take good care of yourself before you can take care of others.
 Make that a priority.
 Working with the coaching staff and administrators are vital to having a long-term career in coaching.
 Know how to manage those around you and above you.

 Coaches are the second most influencing person in an athlete’s life besides their parents.
 Female athletes need to be able see and work with strong women as their coaches and role models.
 IF SHE CAN SEE HER, SHE CAN BE HER.